We may earn money or products from the companies mentioned in this post.

 Thai Kitchen Roasted Red Chili Paste

 Ziploc Storage Bags, Gallon.

 - 1 cup Kikkoman Less Sodium Soy Sauce

 - 1 tablespoon McCormick Culinary Ground Ginger Derived from Pure Gingerroot

 - 1 tablespoon Thai Kitchen Roasted Red Chili Paste,

 - 6 (1-inch thick) pork chops

-- Place the soy sauce, brown sugar, garlic, ginger, cumin, and chili paste in a large, heavy plastic zipper bag.
+- Place the soy sauce, brown sugar, garlic, ginger, cumin, and chili paste in a Ziploc Storage Bags, Gallon.
 Smush the bag a few times with your fingers to mix all the ingredients thoroughly and dissolve the brown sugar; place the pork chops into the marinade, and seal the bag.
 Allow to marinate for 30 to 45 minutes.

 - Preheat an outdoor grill for medium heat, and lightly oil the grate.